Goldenhar syndrome: Signs and symptoms

 This condition can be inherited in an autosomal dominant manner.

 Chief markers of Goldenhar syndrome are incomplete development of the ear, nose, soft palate, lip, and mandible on usually one side of the body.
 Additionally, some patients will have growing issues with internal organs, especially heart, kidneys and lungs.
 Typically, the organ will either not be present on one side or will be underdeveloped.
 While it is more usual for there to be problems on only one side, it has been known for defects to occur bilaterally (approximate incidence 10% of confirmed GS cases).

 Other problems can include severe scoliosis (twisting of the vertebrae), limbal dermoids and hearing loss (see hearing loss with craniofacial syndromes), and deafness or blindness in one or both ears/eyes.
-Granulosa cell tumors may be associated as well.
+Granulosa cell tumors may be associated as well, although rare.

 Causes

 The cause of Goldenhar syndrome is largely unknown.
 However, it is thought to be multifactorial, although there may be a genetic component, which would account for certain familial patterns.
 It has been suggested that there is a branchial arch development issue late in the first trimester.

 An increase in Goldenhar syndrome in the children of Gulf War veterans has been suggested, but the difference was shown to be statistically insignificant.